 Developing and executing long term disability appeal strategies is what all of our attorneys do on a daily basis.
-Abell and Capitan Law dedicates approximately 95% of our time, effort, and energy to long term disability benefit claims exclusively.
+Capitan Law dedicates approximately 95% of our time, effort, and energy to long term disability benefit claims exclusively.
 Most of that time is spent on developing long term disability appeals in response to the wrong and unreasonable denials of our client’s LTD claims.
 Most of our clients come to us with (1) a denied LTD application, (2) a termination of “own occupation” or “regular occupation” LTD benefits, or (3) a termination of “any occupation” benefits alleging the person is capable of less demanding work.
 While we are located in Pennsylvania and Kentucky, our clients are located across the continental United States.
 We have experience with physical and mental health impairment claims.
 We have won appeals for our clients against insurance companies such as Cigna, Unum, Hartford, Lincoln, Reliance Standard, Prudential, MetLife, Guardian, Standard, Mutual of Omaha, Boston Mutual, AXA, etc.

 We work on a contingent fee basis – requiring no money up front and with no attorney fee paid unless we recover LTD benefits for you.
 We offer free legal consultations.
-Below we provide you with important information about the LTD appeal process and the reasons why you should strongly consider hiring Abell and Capitan Law before you go toe-to-toe with a billion-dollar insurance company.
+Below we provide you with important information about the LTD appeal process and the reasons why you should strongly consider hiring Capitan Law before you go toe-to-toe with a billion-dollar insurance company.

 Making the most of what may be your only opportunity to prove disability